 Reading Comprehension Passages

-Reading Comprehension is the one of the complex section wherein you will be tested on your vocabulary, absorption and comprehension of the language.
+RC can be one of the complex sections depending on the quality of language used.
+You are tested on your vocabulary, absorption and comprehension of the language.
 RC is the ultimate test of your language skills.
+The questions are mostly inference based.

 Passage - 1